 - Detector Feedback Capacitive (Resistive not supported)

-- Detector Calibration Easy to use Web UI
+- Detector Calibration Easy to use Web UI; calibration only needs repeating for a change of detector

 * measured with Xspress 3